kyleskrinak/jekyll-blog/_posts/2022-04-07-code-presentation.md

 * Weekly individual one-on-ones and daily team scrums
 * The team is to provide regular updates to the stakeholders on progress
-* Encourage team to become familiar with project management principals and tools
+* Encourage the team to become familiar with project management principles and tools